qza/giftly/README.md

 Giftly tracks what is popular and recommends

 There are some apps that should be up and running.

 Gifts are stored in [MongoDB](https://github.com/inlight-media/docker-mongodb-replica-set).
-[Elasticsearch](https://github.com/dockerfile/elasticsearch) acts as search engine and relies on [Mongo connector](https://github.com/mongodb-labs/mongo-connector) to keep data up to date.
-Events are logged to [Kafka](https://github.com/wurstmeister/kafka-docker) .
+[Elasticsearch](https://github.com/dockerfile/elasticsearch) relies on [Mongo connector](https://github.com/mongodb-labs/mongo-connector) to keep search data up to date.
+Likes are logged to [Kafka](https://github.com/wurstmeister/kafka-docker).
+[Spark](https://github.com/sequenceiq/docker-spark) moves the data and performs runtime computations.
+[Cassandra](https://github.com/pokle/cassandra) holds data prepared for reporting.
 [Zipkin](https://github.com/openzipkin/zipkin) is used for tracing.

 ### build project